Skip to Content

 2. Shop til’ You Drop on Tinker Street

-The exterior of a colorful vintage shop in downtown New York.
+The exterior of a colorful vintage shop in downtown New York which is a great place to shop and is one of the cool things to do in Woodstock.

 Okay, before you even begin this shop fest of awesome, you MAY want to pick up (aka rent) a rad set of wheels from Overlook Bicycles.